Nicolás Bazzana

-Nicolás Bazzana (born 23 February 1996) is an Argentine professional footballer who plays as a centre-back for Ecuadorian Serie A side Delfín.
+Nicolás Bazzana (born 23 February 1996) is an Argentine professional footballer who plays as a centre-back for Douglas Haig.

 Career

 Bazzana initially started in the youth system of ADAFI, prior to joining Estudiantes' ranks.
 After fourteen years in their system, he made his professional debut for the club on 25 May 2017 during a Copa Libertadores match against Botafogo; having previously been an unused substitute four times in all competitions in 2017.
 His Argentine Primera División debut arrived on 23 February 2018 versus Huracán.
 Bazzana scored the first goal of his career in Estudiantes' 2017–18 league finale with Rosario Central on 14 May.

 On 25 January 2022, Bazzana moved to Ecuadorian Serie A side Delfín SC.